cockpit-project/cockpit/doc/protocol.md

      archive directory directly, but you don't have to know where it is.

  * "metrics" (array): Descriptions of the metrics to use.
-The exact format and semantics depend on the source.
-See the specific sections below.
+See below.

  * "instances" (array of strings, optional): When specified, only the listed instances are included in the reported samples.